nextdoc/salesforce-babashka-sample/README.md

 ## Why use this?

 This is a Clojure and Functional programming gateway drug but it's very simple code and easy to learn.

-TODO blog post link
+Watch [this video](https://youtu.be/t4pDcEIi0Tc) to see how to get started and why you might use this tooling.

 ## How can you help?

+Log issues (or upvote) requesting missing features.
+As with all OSS, we can't promise how quickly we will add them but it will tell us where the greatest need exists.

+If a popular request is easy to add, we'll do it or will show you how.

 If your company uses these tools, please consider [sponsoring the author](https://github.com/sponsors/borkdude) of Babashka.